OjasTalgaonkar/FrameSnap/README.md

 Future Improvements
 </p>

-1. Will try to add a way to save images , because as of right now, all the data and organizing dissapears once you close the window.
+1. Maybe adding a way to crop/resize and edit images in the gallery window.

-2. Maybe adding a way to crop/resize and edit images in the gallery window.
+2. Right now , saving is done by writing the urls to the images.
+This poses the problem of images dissapearing once the location is changed.
+So in the near future, maybe an internal memory will be developed where images themselves are stored

-3. Improve the UI for the home page
+3. Adding a slideshow option and a way to share these images to certain platforms

-4. Allow adding multiple images at once , since adding one image each time is tedious
+4. Adding an inbuilt CLI to the app for more interesting navigation

-5. Allow custom cover setting
+5. Improving the UI/UX